Kev-gp/published-notes/content/Blogs/Why Write.md

 ## Writing as therapy

-The slow and measured practice of writing can also preserve our mental health.
+The slow and measured practice of writing also preserves our mental health.
 Indeed, writing is more than just an intellectual activity.
 Life writer and researcher Nicoletta Demetriou in her TED talk[^3] highlights how our busy minds resemble a congested highway, with hundreds of cars passing through it daily.
 In the same vein as Forte, writing aids in removing the extra noise, turning that busy highway into a rural street.

 She then explores the deeper wonders of writing by emphasising its transformative power in helping writers achieve self-discovery and personal growth, particularly by “writing without thinking”.
 That is,